netvc/testing/draft-ietf-netvc-testing.md

 ## Regression tests

 Regression tests run on a small number of short sequences - regression-test-1.
 The regression tests should include a number of various test conditions.
 The purpose of regression tests is to ensure bug fixes (and similar patches) do not negatively affect the performance.
 The anchor in regression tests is the previous revision of the codec in source control.
-Regression tests are run on the following sets, in both high and low latency CQP modes:
+Regression tests are run on both high and low latency CQP modes

 ## Objective performance tests

 Changes that are expected to affect the quality of encode or bitstream should run an objective performance test.
 The performance tests should be run on a wider number of sequences.
 The following data should be reported:

 - Identifying information for the encoder used, such as the git commit hash.
 - Command line options to the encoder, configure script, and anything else necessary to replicate the experiment.
 - The name of the test set run (objective-1)